Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 And that’s the Pimsleur lesson work in a nutshell.
 You start each lesson with a 30-minute guided conversation, followed by a bevy of drills and exercises that help you to review the content you just learned from a multitude of angles.
 In total, each lesson takes roughly an hour to complete.

-Strengths Of The Pimsleur Courses
+Strengths of the Pimsleur Courses

 So now that you have an understanding of how the Pimsleur program works generally, let’s get into the more important part: our thoughts on the Pimsleur program as it compares to Rosetta Stone.